-What to Know For Super Bowl LVII (57)
+What to Know For Super Bowl LVIII (58)

 Canadians can watch the Super Bowl live on TSN, CTV, and CTV2 to enjoy the biggest sporting event of the year live.
 The game has yet to be decided for this year’s showdown, as at the time of writing, we are just beginning the playoffs.
 So much has yet to be determined for the event, and we will continue to update bettors as the playoffs progress.
-Leading into the playoffs, there are several teams that bettors have favored as the most likely to emerge into the big game.
+With just two teams remaining, bettors will have two options to pick from.

 Top Super Bowl Sportsbooks